TraveAir/blackjack/README.txt

-Blackjack game
+Blackjack
-This code implements a Blackjack game.
-The game is played with a standard deck of cards, and the rules follow standard Blackjack rules.
-The game begins with the player and the dealer each being dealt two cards, with one of the dealer's cards being hidden.
-The player can then choose to "hit" (take another card) or "stay" (keep their current hand).
-The player can also "double down" (double their bet and take one more card) if they have a two-card hand.
-Additionally, if the player is dealt two cards of the same rank, they can "split" their hand into two separate hands, with each hand receiving a second card and a second bet equal to the first.
-The dealer must hit until they have a total of 17 or higher, and must stay if they have a total of 17 or higher.

-Files
-game.py: The main Python script containing the code for the game.
-Usage
-Run the game.py script to start the game.

-Rules
-The game is played with a standard deck of 52 cards.
+Introduction
-The goal is to get a hand with a higher total than the dealer's hand, without going over 21.
+This is a command-line program that implements a simple version of Blackjack.
+The game is played against the computer dealer, and the objective is to have a hand with a higher total value than the dealer's, without exceeding 21.
+Aces can have a value of 1 or 11, and face cards have a value of 10.

-Cards 2 through 10 are worth their face value.
-Jack, Queen, and King are worth 10.
-Ace is worth 1 or 11, whichever is more advantageous to the player.
-The player and the dealer each start with two cards.
-The player can see their own cards, but can only see one of the dealer's cards.
-The player can choose to "hit" (take another card) or "stay" (keep their current hand).
-The player can also "double down" (double their bet and take one more card) if they have a two-card hand.
-Additionally, if the player is dealt two cards of the same rank, they can "split" their hand into two separate hands, with each hand receiving a second card and a second bet equal to the first.
-The dealer must hit until they have a total of 17 or higher, and must stay if they have a total of 17 or higher.
-If the player's hand goes over 21, they "bust" and lose their bet.
-If the dealer's hand goes over 21, the player wins their bet.
-If the player and dealer have the same total, it is a "push" and the player keeps their bet.
-If the player's hand is closer to 21 than the dealer's hand, the player wins their bet.
-If the dealer's hand is closer to 21 than the player's hand, the player loses their bet.
+Requirements
+This program requires Python 3.7 or higher to run.

+How to Play
+To start the game, run the script game.py from the command line.
+The game will then prompt you to enter your bet amount.
+The minimum bet amount is 5.

+You will then be dealt two cards, and the dealer will be dealt one card face up and one card face down.
+You will have the option to hit (receive another card) or stand (keep your current hand).
+If you receive two cards with the same value, you will have the option to split your hand into two separate hands.

+Once you have decided to stand, the dealer will reveal their face-down card and continue drawing cards until their total is 17 or higher.
+The game will then compare your hand to the dealer's hand to determine the winner.

+If your hand exceeds 21, you will bust and lose your bet.
+If the dealer busts, you will win your bet.
+If your hand and the dealer's hand have the same total, the game will end in a tie (push).

+After each round, you will have the option to continue playing or quit the game.
+If you run out of money, the game will automatically end.

+Classes

+Card
+Represents a single card in a deck
+Properties:
+name: card name, printed on screen
+suit: card suit
+value: card value, 10 for face cards
+hidden: hidden flag for dealer's second card

+Shoe
+Represents a shoe (i.e., multiple decks) of cards
+Properties:
+cards: list of cards in shoe
+Methods:
+build(): builds shoe with NUM_DECKS decks of cards shuffle(): shuffles the shoe display(): displays shoe for debugging size(): gets the size of the shoe deal(): deals the first card in the shoe clear(): clears all cards in the shoe

+Hand
+Represents a single playable hand
+Properties:
+cards: list of cards in hand
+bet_amount: bet amount for hand
+busted: flag for whether the hand has busted (i.e., total value exceeds 21)
+turn_over: flag for whether the hand's turn is over (i.e., player has stood or hand has busted)
+blackjack: flag for whether the hand has a Blackjack (i.e., initial two cards have a total value of 21)
+allow_split: flag for whether the hand can be split
+allow_double: flag for whether the hand can be doubled down
+Methods:
+display(): displays all cards in hand via ASCII art total(): gets the total value of the hand

+Variables
+NUM_DECKS: number of decks in shoe
+STARTING_BALANCE: starting balance for player
+MIN_BET: minimum bet amount
+CARD_SUITS: list of card suits
+CARD_NAMES: list of card names